 After completing this how-to you will have a starting point and some basic queries to see how your team is using Interana!

 Interana will create a table on our production customer clusters that captures user activity within the Interana tool.
-This table is usually give a name that indicates it contains usage data - (customer)_usage, or interana_usage.
+This table is usually given a name that indicates it contains usage data - (customer)_usage, or interana_usage.
 On some clusters, this table is restricted to admin users.

 How Many Users?
 Queries?